jrasmusson/ios-starter-kit/swift/Protocols-and-Delegates.md

 }
 ```

 Even if you container is a `struct` using value semantics, it will still retain a strong reference to a `class` via the var.
-So if you push and pop this class repeatedly in a view controller, it will leak.
+So if you push and pop this class repeatedly in a view controller, creating a new instance of `ViewController2` every time, it will leak and retain an instance of `WeatherService` even after it has been dismissed.

 That doesn't mean you can't use protocol-delegate purely between two structs and not require the `weak var` - you can.

 But if your protocol is going to touch any class, it needs the `weak var` - else it has the potential to leak.

-This demo project shows how view controller two can leak if repeatedly pushed and popped and a `weak var` on the container struct is not used.
+This demo project shows how `ViewController2` can leak if repeatedly pushed and popped and a `weak var` on the container struct is not used.

 ![](images/weak-var-leak.png)